Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

   - Go to  Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).

 - Results:
-  - Audit logs show SensitiveDataRead entries for creditCardNo with timestamps matching the current time.
-  - Each customer entity generates a separate audit log entry.
   - Here is a sample audit log SensitiveDataRead for 1 customer entity.
 In your log, the timestamp matches the current timestamp.
     ```
     [odata] - GET /odata/v4/processor/Customers
     [cds] - connect to audit-log > audit-log-to-console